MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 1. Return to the home page of Vision Studio, then select the **Detect common objects in images** tile under the **Image analysis** tab.

-1. In the **Choose the model you want to try out**, leave **Pretrained Vision model** selected.
+1. In the **Choose the model you want to try out**, leave **Prebuilt product vs. gap model** selected.

-1. Open the folder containing the images you downloaded and unzipped and locate the file named **store-camera-3.jpg**, which looks like this:
+1. Open the folder containing the images you downloaded and locate the file named **store-camera-3.jpg**, which looks like this:

     ![An image of person with a shopping cart](./media/analyze-images-vision/store-camera-3.jpg)